tooploox/tooploox.github.io/_posts/2015-05-08-apple-watch-data-synchronization.markdown

 ---
 layout: post
 title:  "Data synchronization between iOS app and WatchKit extension"
-post-image: /images/posts/apple-watch-header.png
+post-image: /images/posts/apple-watch-data-synchronization-header.png
 author: mateusz-nadolski
-categories: swift iOS apple-watch
+categories: swift iOS apple-watch watchkit
+excerpt: "In this post, we will talk a bit about a simple way of synchronizing data between iOS mobile device and Apple Watch."
 ---

-# Data synchronization between iOS app and WatchKit extension

 ### How does it work?